 The Forget Me Not Project is doing good at home and abroad.
 Renee teaches women in her local prison in Mississippi how to sew and these women make items to be sent to children in Uganda.
 You can contact Renee at email@example.com for more information.

 One Common Thread quilts employs women in Honduras who handmake hexagon quilts to support their families and bring them out of poverty.
 You can read more about this inspiring organization here.
 US administration (donation recipients) is in Utah and Texas.

 Pipers Project in Kansas makes quilts for children in Foster Care and always needs fabric, thread, or batting.

 19 Quilts for Natalie is an organization that provides quilts for cancer patients and grieving parents dealing with the loss of a child.

 Sew Blessed Kentuckiana makes clothing to donate to children in third world countries.

 Dolls on Mission makes dolls for children in need locally and around the world.
 They are located in North Carolina.

 Serving with Smiles is a Humanitarian organization in Utah that empowers kids to help serve.
 They can always use fabric and batting donations for blankets, bags, and quilt.

-Looking for a local organization in need of donations?
+Looking for an organization near you in need of donations?